bixb922/crank-organ/doc-hardware/README.md

 ### Color wire
 It's useful to have different color wire.
 To wire the board, 22AWG is nice, 24AWG also works.

 To connect to 12V it's better to have cable (with many strands) since cable resists some bending and moving.
-Red for positive, black or blue for negative.ç
+Red for positive, black or blue for negative.

 ![color wire](wire-22awg.jpg)